 The most beautiful thing in this tomb is the ceiling painting, its name is ” Cuu Long An Van” means ” 9 dragons hiding into the clouds”.
 It means the emperor, people, and servants are all in harmony.
 It was painted by the artist ” Phan Van Tanh”, he painted by his feet.

 Khai Dinh Tomb entrance fee

-To visit this wonderful royal tomb, you have to buy an entrance ticket, and it costs VND 150,000 for adults (roughly USD7), VND 30,000 for children (roughly USD 1.3) and the open time is from 7 am to 5 pm every day even on the national holidays as well.
+To visit this wonderful royal tomb, you have to buy an entrance ticket.
+It costs VND 150,000 for adults (roughly USD7), VND 30,000 for children (roughly USD 1.3).
+The Khai Dinh Tomb’s open time is from 7 am to 5 pm every day even on the national holidays as well.

 How to get there?

-Well, to get to the Khai Dinh tomb, you can ride a bike, drive a scooter with helmets as well as you can book Hue City Private Tour or Hue Luxury Group Tour with us.
+To get to the Khai Dinh tomb, you can ride a bike, drive a scooter with helmets as well as you can book Hue City Private Tour or Hue Luxury Group Tour with us.
 Doing tours with us you will understand deeply the royal lives of Nguyen dynasty emperors, concubines as well as eunuchs.
-Moreover, you will enjoy the beautiful and interesting stories, myths told by our experienced tour guide as well as enjoy the great Hue specialities.
+Moreover, you will enjoy the beautiful and interesting stories, myths told by our experienced tour guide as well as enjoy the great Hue specialties.